Skip To Main Content

 This grading scale is applicable to all students.
 Both weighted and unweighted grades are calculated on the transcript.
 In cases of repeated courses, only the higher grade is calculated, although all attempts are shown.

-CLASS RANKING: Rio Americano High School/San Juan USD no longer provides ranking information.
+CLASS RANKING: Rio Americano High School/San Juan USD does not provide ranking information.

 SPECIAL PROGRAM FEATURES: Rio is accredited by the Western Association of Secondary Schools and Colleges, most recently in 2023.
 In 1994, 1996 and 2006, Rio was named a National Blue Ribbon School.
 The State of California has recognized Rio Americano's excellence by honoring the school with the Distinguished School Award in 1988, 1994, 1999, 2005 and 2013.
 Rio is especially renowned for its outstanding music, theater, and journalism programs, as well as for its academic competitions (Academic Decathlon, Science Bowl, Science Olympiad, Speech & Debate, Mock Trial, and Moot Court) and its athletic teams.
 Rio’s four-year Academia CIVITAS, a Political Studies Academy, offers an integrated, specialized curriculum addressing civic responsibility and public policy issues.